vspaz/wls-java/README.md

 ## General Info

-WLS is based the OLS method and help solve problems of model inadequacy or violations of the basic regression assumptions.
+WLS is based on the OLS method and help solve problems of model inadequacy or violations of the basic regression assumptions.

 Estimating a linear regression with WLS is useful, but can be appear to be daunting w/o special stats packages, e.g.